 Table 4.4.1 reveals that respondents 69% strongly agree, 31% agreed that all financial transactions are recorded in vouchers for future references, Accounting and financial management system However, implying that the respondents do seem to appreciate internal control activities.
-Nevertheless, however suggestions varied responses from respondents as far as staff training in the implementation of accounting and financial management system is an indication of the commitment to the effectiveness of systems of internal control.
+Nevertheless, however suggestions varied responses from respondents as far as staff training in the implementation of accounting and financial management systems are concerned.
+Staff being trained in the use of Accounting and Financial management system is an indication of the commitment to the effectiveness of systems of internal control.
 It is what Verschoor, (1999) recommended as "programs of selection and training of personnel".
-Having a well developed Chart of Account is both a strategic control and a financial control referred to by Hitt, et al; (1996).
+Having a